vl4ds/Documentation/smartapp-developers-guide/devices.rst

 Similar date-constrained methods exist for getting State information for a device.

-Refer to the full `Device class reference <https://graph.api.smartthings.com/ide/doc/device>`__ for more information.
+Refer to the full :ref:`device_ref` API documentation for more information.

 Sending Commands
 ----------------

 SmartApps often need to send commands to a device - tell a switch to turn on, or a lock to unlock, for example.

 The commands available to your device will vary by device.
-You can refer to the `Capabilities Reference`_ to see the available commands for a given capability.
+You can refer to the :ref:`capabilities_taxonomy` to see the available commands for a given capability.

 Sending a command is as simple as calling the command method on the device: